 There are three avocado toasts that, for sure, have a place in our list of healthy food in San Francisco.
 The Br-avo is topped with avocado, radish, and bacon crumbles, but you can ask for no bacon if you’d like.
 The radish adds a nice crisp texture, which is nice and satisfying.
 The Seoul Much Avo consists of avocado, spicy kimchi, and mixed seeds.
 This one is probably our favorite because we love kimchi, but it’s also great for your digestive system!
 Finally, the Let’s Avo-Cuddle is made up of avocado, baby arugula, cherry tomatoes, and red pepper, which is more of a traditional sandwich vibe, but the red pepper adds a nice kick.
 Read our full post about Home here.

-Burma Club is an amazing Burmese restaurant located downtown that has super flavorful, yet healthy food!
+Burma Superstar is an amazing Burmese restaurant located in the Richmond District that has super flavorful, yet healthy food!
 Their most famous dish is their Tea Leaf Salad, which is gluten free and they can make it vegan upon request.
 For how simple it is, it’s literally an explosion of awesomeness in your mouth, and just by looking at the photo above of all the ingredients you can tell that all the varying textures keep the dish exciting.
 They have many other dishes that are gluten free like the Chicken with Fresh Mint and the Pork Belly with Mustard Greens, and even vegan ones like the Burmese Curry.
 Give them a try!
-Read our full post about Burma Club here.

 Lale is a fantastic Mediterranean restaurant located in the Inner Sunset in SF.
 The staff was super friendly and unbelievably helpful with the menu and suggestions.
 The flavors of everything we tried were spot on, and it all tasted crazy fresh.
 They get crowded during brunch time – not at all surprising given the awesomeness they serve – so make sure you get there early and leave with enough time to find parking, which can be difficult in that area.